jocoder22/Movie-Trailer-Website/README.md

 # Requirements
   1. Install Python 2.7 in your computer
       - for installing python follow the link (https://www.python.org/downloads/).
-  2. Clone and save the _starter code_ from (https://github.com/udacity/ud036_StarterCode).
+  2. Clone and save the _starter code_ from (https://github.com/udacity/ud036_StarterCode)
+      - save file with name - fresh_tomatoes.py

 ## How to play
 Click on any of the movie's poster and a pop-up window will immediately play trailer of the selected movies.
 Close the pop-up window at any time and click on another movie's poster to watch the trailer.